monkeypostulate/tribute_game/README.md

 <h2>Questions:</h2>
 <ol>
-<li> How does the cost of war affects the formation of alliances? </li>
+<li> How does the cost of war affect the formation of alliances? </li>
 <li> Do alliances last for long period of time? </li>
 <li> How is the distribution of wealth after 100 periods, 1000 periods?   </li>
-<li> How does war affects the wealth of the richest actor? </li>
+<li> How does war affect the wealth of the richest actor? </li>

 </ol>